CpG site

 The CpG sites or CG sites are regions of DNA where a cytosine nucleotide is followed by a guanine nucleotide in the linear sequence of bases along its 5' → 3' direction.
-CpG sites occur with high frequency in genomic regions called CpG islands (or CG islands).
+CpG sites occur with high frequency in genomic regions called CpG islands.
+CpGs are the common unit of methylation because their information is double stranded (the GpC complement is also methylated).
+This allows methylation information to be preserved during cell division.

 Cytosines in CpG dinucleotides can be methylated to form 5-methylcytosines.
 Enzymes that add a methyl group are called DNA methyltransferases.
 In mammals, 70% to 80% of CpG cytosines are methylated.
 Methylating the cytosine within a gene can change its expression, a mechanism that is part of a larger field of science studying gene regulation that is called epigenetics.
 Methylated cytosines often mutate to thymines.

 In humans, about 70% of promoters located near the transcription start site of a gene (proximal promoters) contain a CpG island.